jackc/pgx/README.md

     create extension hstore;

-Next open connection_settings_test.go.example and make a copy without the .example.
+Next open conn_config_test.go.example and make a copy without the .example.
 If your PostgreSQL server is accepting connections on 127.0.0.1, then you are done.